SEPAL offers a variety of science partnership programs for science educators from elementary through college.

 CCB FEST brings together current and aspiring SF Bay Area community college biology instructors to build professional community, learn from one another, and explore scientific teaching and innovative approaches to integrating active learning, assessment, equity, and classroom research into community college biology teaching.

-Spectrum is a community of women of color in the biomedical sciences.
-Spectrum brings together women scientists of all ages together — SFSU undergraduate students, SFSU Masters students, SFSU alumni in local doctoral and biotechnology positions, SFSU Faculty, and middle and high school students and teachers.
-SFSU Spectrum scientists collaborate to learn and share their knowledge about the biology behind women’s health issues and current research being conducted by women biomedical researchers of color.
+The Spectrum program was a community of women of color in the biomedical sciences.
+The program worked to bring together women scientists of all ages together — SFSU undergraduate students, SFSU Masters students, SFSU alumni in local doctoral and biotechnology positions, SFSU Faculty, and middle and high school students and teachers.
+SFSU Spectrum scientists collaborated to learn and share their knowledge about the biology behind women’s health issues and the research being conducted by women biomedical researchers of color.

 Efforts to improve science education include university science departments hiring Science Faculty with Education Specialties (SFES), scientists who take on specialized roles in science education within their discipline.
 Although these positions have existed for decades and may be growing more common, few reports have investigated the SFES approach to improving science education.
 SEPAL Director Kimberly […]